 Tender, thinly sliced steak and crisp bell peppers and onions are coated in a bold Steak Fajita Marinade to create these Easy Skillet Steak Fajitas.
 This one-pot meal is perfect for those eating low carb, paleo or gluten free.
 Only 287 calories per serving!
 Nosh on some air fryer tortilla chips with Refried Bean Dip and 4 ingredient guacamole while you wait!

-Long time readers know we’re HUGE fans of Mexican Recipes, being born and raised in San Diego.
-I’ve already shared my favorite Carne Asada Recipe with you (for Carne Asada Tacos) as well as Pork Chili Verde and Flank Steak Tacos.
+Long time readers know we’re HUGE fans of Mexican Recipes.
+I’ve already shared my favorite Carne Asada Recipe with you (for Carne Asada Tacos, Carne Asada Fries, carne asada quesadillas and Carne Asada Nachos) as well as Pork Chili Verde and Flank Steak Tacos.

 Next up is naturally my go-to Easy Skillet Steak Fajitas recipe.
 If you like easy fajita recipes, make sure to checkout our Easy Skillet Chicken Fajitas Recipe.